ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-20-AmazonInterview.md

 勤俭节约(更少投入更大产出)
 Accomplish more with less.
 Constraints breed resourcefulness, self-sufficiency and invention.
 There are no extra points for growing headcount, budget size or fixed expense.
 ----
-Tell me about a time where you thought of a clever new way to save money for the company. 同樣for most challenge project

 ## Tell me about a time when you had to work with limited time or resources?